Yizhao111/Yizhao111.github.io/index.md

 I am a fourth-year **bachelor’s** student at **Northeastern University**, majoring in **Software Engineering**.
 Besides a strong interest in coding, I’m also keen on mathematics.

 Currently, I work as a research assistant in the NEUDM-Lab, advised by [Prof. Shi Fen](http://faculty.neu.edu.cn/cse/fengshi).
-I have worked as a remote research assistant at Carnegie Mellon University, advised by [Prof. David P. Woodruff](https://www.cs.cmu.edu/~dwoodruf/).
+I have worked as a remote undergraduate student researcher at Carnegie Mellon University, advised by [Prof. David P. Woodruff](https://www.cs.cmu.edu/~dwoodruf/).
 I also spent a lovely summer research program with [Prof. Hien Tran](https://math.sciences.ncsu.edu/people/tran/)'s team at NC State University.

 I currently have a focus on inverse rendering problems, especially on the part of the **Data-Centric AI** and **Conversational System**.